Climate Change and the Sky

 This page gives links to science articles about the sky and changes to climate.

-University of Manchester scientists, writing in the journal Nature Geoscience, have shown that natural emissions and humanmade pollutants can both have an unexpected cooling effect on Earth's climate by making clouds brighter.
+have an unexpected cooling effect on Earth's climate by making clouds

-do more than just deliver rain and snow: by absorbing and reflecting light, they help control the flow of energy around the planet….
+Floating overhead are mysterious arbiters of our climate.
+Clouds do more than just deliver rain and snow: by absorbing and reflecting light, they help control the flow of energy around the planet….

 When researchers observe natural changes in clouds and temperature, they have traditionally assumed that the temperature change caused the clouds to change, and not the other way around.
 To the extent that the cloud changes actually cause temperature change, this can ultimately lead to overestimates of how sensitive Earth’s climate is to our greenhouse gas emissions.